j12-solutions/nos3/docs/wiki/Scenario_Constellation_with_Lunar_Focus.md

 In addition, the server ports must be changed so that they are unique and correspond to the port numbers specified in the simulation configuration files `sc-1-nos3-simulator.xml`, `sc-2-nos3-simulator.xml`, and `sc-3-nos3-simulator.xml`.

 ### Simulation Configuration
 A `.xml` file is needed for each spacecraft.
 Accordingly, for this scenario, it is necessary to create `cfg/sims/sc-1-nos3-simulator.xml`, `cfg/sims/sc-2-nos3-simulator.xml`, and `cfg/sims/sc-3-nos3-simulator.xml`, all based on `cfg/sims/nos3-simulator.xml`:
   * `cfg/sims/sc-1-nos3-simulator.xml` should be an exact copy of `cfg/sims/nos3-simulator.xml`.
   * `cfg/sims/sc-2-nos3-simulator.xml` should be a copy of `cfg/sims/nos3-simulator.xml` except that the simulator data provider ports should be changed so that they are unique and correspond to the port numbers specified in the 42 configuration file `Inp_IPC.txt`.
   * `cfg/sims/sc-3-nos3-simulator.xml` should also be a copy of `cfg/sims/nos3-simulator.xml` except that the simulator data provider ports should be changed so that they are unique and correspond to the port numbers specified in the 42 configuration file `Inp_IPC.txt`.

-### FSW Configuration
+### Flight Software Configuration
-We will need to modify the `fsw_cfs_launch.sh` script in order to configure each spacecraft with a running FSW docker container.
-Note, Each container is configured the same way and is running the same cFS FSW configuration in NOS3.
+We will need to modify the `fsw_cfs_launch.sh` script in order to configure each spacecraft with a running flight software docker container.
+Note: each container is configured the same way and is running the same cFS flight software configuration in NOS3.

 Simply copy the code below and replace with your existing cfs_launch script.
-If you wish to go back to a single spacecraft mode, be sure to save the original fsw_cfs_launch.sh script accordingly in your enviroment.
+If you wish to go back to a single spacecraft mode, be sure to save the original fsw_cfs_launch.sh script accordingly in your environment.

 ```
 #!/bin/bash -i